Phase II: Establishing a Presence

 Festival Table in Action:

-Many priests and religious say that they felt God calling them as teenagers.
+Many priests say that they felt God calling them as teenagers.
 In general, the teen population is the most likely to be contemplating their future.
 Keeping vocations in the forefront of their minds is at the heart of a Vocation Ministry.
 For that reason, engaging youth ministers in the Vocation Ministry is extremely beneficial.
 Their unique perspective will be invaluable in choosing and planning events that will make the biggest impact on the youth of the parish.
 Katie Hartfiel, author of Woman in Love and a nationally-known youth ministry speaker explains why engaging the youth with vocations is key.

 Most priests’ first memories of serving the Lord are as altar servers.
 According to The Class of 2012: Survey of Ordinands to the Priesthood, an annual national survey of men being ordained priests for U.S. dioceses and religious communities conducted by the Center for Applied Research in the Apostolate (CARA), found that three-quarters of new priests were altar servers.
 As for religious women, a 2014 survey released by the USCCB found that 16 percent of the newly-professed women religious had been altar servers.
 While not as influenced by serving as boys, serving at Mass is a factor for girls, as well.
 Altar server activities recognize and reinforce in young people the joy of serving the Lord.

 Recognize the most accomplished or longest-serving altar servers with either a Pendant or a pin from Serra International.
 Buy them here: